We log anonymous usage statistics. Please read the privacy information for details.

 Aims and scope

 Eurosla Studies is a series published by the European Second Language Association (Eurosla, www.eurosla.org).
-Single-author and edited volumes, in English, may be submitted by members and non-members from any country in Europe and elsewhere.
+Single-author and edited volumes may be submitted by EuroSLA members and non-members from any country in Europe and elsewhere.
 Contributions should be written in languages that series editors can fully understand and respond to, which currently include Dutch, English, French, Italian.

 The series covers all aspects of second language acquisition research and its interfaces with related domains, such as theoretical and applied linguistics, first language acquisition, multilingualism, language teaching and assessment.
 All contributions undergo a thorough double-blind review process by at least two external reviewers.